 My family was well-known in the Dallas area when I was growing up.
 The Ventura name was synonymous with live entertainment and Italian food.

 My parents owned the Italian Village restaurant, Club Village (the first supper club in Dallas), and Gringos (the first disco/nightclub in Texas).
 This made my parents wealthy in their early twenties.

 It was a lot for them to handle at such a young age.
-They didn’t realize it would cause family problems.
+They didn’t realize it would create difficult family relationships.

 They would be the first to say that fame was hard on the whole family.
 Some family members were jealous, and other family members were angry.
 I’m sure many were wondering how a 23-year-old kid hit it so big.

 There was no way to prepare for that kind of money and responsibility.
 My parents were pulled in so many directions trying to manage a business that exploded overnight.

 For many years, the Italian Village was one of the best places in Dallas to have a good time and eat an amazing Italian meal.
 There was very little competition in the area.
 They dominated the nightclub industry in Dallas.

 Even stars from Hollywood and Las Vegas would eat at their restaurant when they were in town.

 At one point, it was the only place to watch the Dallas Cowboy game on television (during a blackout), as sports bars in Texas were non-existent.
 My dad’s concept was the forerunner to the sports bars you see today.
 If the Dallas Cowboys weren’t playing, the players would often come in and hang out in the bar area or eat at the restaurant.

 The Italian Village was the place to be in the 1960s and 1970s.